-Note: You may have the interest (line 9) and penalty (line 10) computed for you by calling the Business Tax Information Center at the number listed under Need Help? on page 4.
+Note: If you wish, we will compute the interest (line 9) and penalty (line 10) for you.
+Call the Business Tax Information Center at 1 800 972-1233.

-Line 16 - Collection of debts from your refund - We will keep all or part of your refund if you owe a past-due legally enforceable debt to the Internal Revenue Service or a New York State agency.
+Line 16 - Collection of debts from your refund - We will keep all or part of your refund if you owe a past-due, legally enforceable debt to the IRS or to a New York State agency.
 This includes any state department, board, bureau, division, commission, committee, public authority, public benefit corporation, council, office, or other entity performing a governmental or proprietary function for the state or a social services district.
-Any amount over your debt will be refunded.
+We will refund any amount over your debt.

-If you have any questions about whether you owe a past-due legally enforceable debt to the Internal Revenue Service or a state agency, contact the IRS or that particular state agency.
+If you have any questions about whether you owe a past-due legally enforceable debt to the IRS or to a state agency, contact the IRS or that particular state agency.